dscp46/rpt-agent/doc/Protocol.md

 This acknowledgement SHOULD be sent after the command has been successfully executed.
 In specific cases, such as a system reboot, the response MAY be sent prior to executing the action.

-If the agent is able to send advertisements, it sends them to the topic 'repeaters/advertise'.
+If the agent is able to send advertisements, it MUST send them to the topic `repeaters/<callsign>/v1/advertise`.
+A control client SHOULD subscribe to `repeaters/+/v1/advertise` to get a realtime overview of the repeaters he's got in sight.

 #### Command Message format
 There are 3 fields in a command message (the last one is optional), separated by the space character:
   - The message Sequence number (SEQ): an unsigned integer represented in its decimal form.
 Valid values include any integer from 1 to 19 digits.